-In line with the Financial Advisory and Intermediary Act of 2002 (FAIS) the Company is required to set up the Straight Through Processing (STP)/ Electronic Communication Network (ECN) Order Execution Policy (the "Policy") and to take all sufficient steps to obtain the best possible results for its clients ("best execution") either when executing client orders or receiving and transmitting orders for execution in relation to financial instruments.
-The Policy sets out a general overview on how the Company will obtain the best possible result when executing Clients' orders by taking into account the criteria and factors stated below.
+In line with the Relevant Regulations the Principal is required to set up the Straight Through Processing (STP)/ Electronic Communication Network (ECN) Order Execution Policy and to take all sufficient steps to obtain the best possible results for its clients ("best execution") when the Principal is executing client orders in relation to the financial instruments.
+This Policy sets out a general overview on how the Principal will obtain the best possible result when the Principal executes client orders by taking into account the criteria and factors stated below.

-The Company applies the Policy upon acceptance of an order and when a client gives no specific instruction on the execution method.
-Nevertheless, when the client gives a specific instruction on an order, the Company will execute the order following such instruction.
-If the Company receives a specific instruction on an order, this may prevent the Company from implementing the Policy to obtain the best possible result for the execution of the order.
+The Principal applies this Policy upon acceptance of an order and when a client gives no specific instruction on the execution method.
+Nevertheless, when the client gives a specific instruction on an order, the Principal will execute the order following such instruction.
+If the Principal receives a specific instruction on an order, this may prevent the Principal from implementing this Policy to obtain the best possible result for the execution of the order.